below the belt |

 Famous Inventors Questions

 1Who invented the wireless remote control?
-Robert Adle BAmi Argand
+A Robert Adle BAmi Argand

 2 Who invented the telephone?
 A. Alex Gregory Bell B Alexander Graham Bell